 (quoted in The Tale of Genji by Muraski Shikibu, trans. by Edward G. Seidensticker)

-I lived in Japan for a year right after college and continue to be inspired by the colors and patterns of Japan, so THIS NIGHT felt right.
-The Big Dipper has always been my favorite constellation because I can always find it – it's like an old friend in the sky.
+I lived in Japan for a year right after college and continue to be inspired by the colors and patterns of Japan, so THIS NIGHT felt like the right name.
+Socks are also a little, beautiful detail you share with people, like the moon and flowers in the poem.
+The Big Dipper, the logo of THIS NIGHT (which is also on the paper band around the socks) has always been my favorite constellation because I can always find it –– it's like an old friend in the sky.

 What do the socks feel like?